cockroachdb/docs/cockroachcloud/cmek.md

   {{site.data.alerts.callout_danger}}
   Keep these points in mind before destroying a CMEK key:

-  - If a CMEK key is destroyed, the cluster's data can't be recovered by you or by Cockroach Labs, even by restoring from a backup.
+  - If a CMEK key is destroyed, the cluster's data can't be recovered by you or by {{ site.data.products.db }}, even by restoring from a {{ site.data.products.db }}-managed backup.
 Consider disabling the CMEK key initially instead, so you can restore it if disabling it leads to unexpected results.
+To take or restore from an encrypted backup using database commands, visit [Take and Restore Encrypted Backups](https://www.cockroachlabs.com/docs/stable/take-and-restore-encrypted-backups.html).

   - To protect against inadvertent data loss, your KMS platform may impose a waiting period before a key is permanently deleted.
 Check the documentation for your KMS platform for details about how long before a key deletion is permanent and irreversible.
   {{site.data.alerts.end}}